kevin2huang/RakeMyMovies/README.md

-#Rake My Movies
+# Rake My Movies

 This is the final project for the CSI2132 - Database I class.

 Our goal was to make a movie rating website similar to rottentomatoes.
 We connected our database to the uOttawa server.

+## Technologies Used
-For the Front End we used HTML&CSS, Javascript, Bootstrap, Knockout, Require.js and JQuery, Require/Text.
+-For the Front End we used HTML&CSS, Javascript, Bootstrap, Knockout, Require.js and JQuery, Require/Text.
-For the BackEnd we used PHP, Postgresql and Pgadmin.
+-For the BackEnd we used PHP, Postgresql and Pgadmin.